 Depression and emotional distress can be strongly influenced by music therapy as well.
 In general, music therapy has been shown to decrease psychological anxiety, lower stress hormone levels, elevate mood, provide a diversion, and improve motivation for therapy.
 Mood improvement from music therapy can be significant.
 One study found that after just a brief music therapy intervention, patients showed significant improvement in three categories: composed versus anxious, energetic versus tired, and agreeable versus hostile (Magee et al 2002).

-In summary, music therapy is a non-invasive therapy option with a wide range of possible benefits that are relevant to Huntington’s.
 Further resources for understanding and exploring the option of music therapy are provided below:

 Further Reading and Resources

 - The Handbook of Neurologic Music Therapy by Michael H. Thaut and Volker Hoemberg

 - Music Therapy in Palliative Care: New Voices by David Aldridge